EbukaMoneme/dsa-study-log/README.md

 ## 📌 Notes to Self

 - Commit regularly to stay consistent.
-- Don’t worry about perfection—focus on learning.
+- Don’t worry about perfection.
+Focus on learning.
 - Revisit and revise old solutions to improve over time.

 ---